kyma-project/kyma/docs/vitepress-structure.md

   - Custom CSS classes for styling (`home-kyma-heavy-bold`, `home-kyma-phonetic`)
   - Asset references for icons and logos with specified dimensions
 - **external-content/**: Aggregates documentation from different repositories.
 - **_sidebar.ts**: Sidebar configuration files imported from the individual modules repositories.
-Each module has its own sidebar configuration that gets transformed by the `makeSidebarAbsolutePath` function in `config.mjs` to work with the absolute path structure
+Each module has its own sidebar configuration that gets transformed by the `makeSidebarAbsolutePath` function in `config.mjs` to work with the absolute path structure.

 ### Automation and Workflows